scoobyjsp/phonegap-docs/docs/4-phonegap-build/0-overview.html.md

 ### Quicker Development Cycle

 Use Hydration to get faster debug and build cycles.
-With Hydration, updates to your application be pushed directly to your testers' previously installed apps, ensuring everyone is working on the most up-to-date version.
+With Hydration, updates to your application can be pushed directly to your testers' previously installed apps, ensuring everyone is working on the most up-to-date version.